adamtow/cronios/documentation.md

 1. Save data into a location the app can read like a file or the clipboard.
 2. Return to Shortcuts and use the **Open URL** or **Open X-Callback URL** action.
 These two actions do not work when Shortcuts is running in the background.

+### Adding a Wait Step After Open App
+After running the **Open App** action, place a **Wait** action of at least two seconds.
+This gives Shortcuts enough time to initialize itself.
+If you don't put a Wait action, the Shortcut may error, which will cause Cronios to terminate.

 ## Lock Detection
 Detecting if the screen is locked is possible by checking the device brightness.
 If the value is 0, there is a high likelihood  chance that the device is locked.